List of Emmerdale Farm characters introduced in 1988: Mark Hughes

 Mark Hughes, played by Craig McKay, first appears on 7 September 1988.
 He is introduced as the 15-year-old son of Kate (Sally Knyvette), alongside sister Rachel (Glenda McKay).
 He becomes a troublesome teenager, which coincided with his mother's relationship and subsequent marriage to Joe Sugden (Frazer Hines).
 Mark runs away from home after Kate announces her intention to move in with Joe.
 He intends to go to Germany to be with his father, but only makes it as far as Hull.
 His father David (Martyn Whitby) alerts Kate, who brings Mark home.

 When he goes to the pub with his sister and her older friends, he wants to prove he is mature by drinking alcohol, but is cautioned for underage drinking.
 Mark then begins shoplifting.
 He steals items he does not need, and is eventually caught by Rachel and Sarah Connolly (Madeleine Howard).
-He is subsequently arrested and given a warning at the police station, meanwhile, his mother collapses and suffers a miscarriage; Mark blames himself for this.
+He is subsequently arrested and given a warning at the police station; meanwhile, his mother collapses and suffers a miscarriage, and Mark blames himself for this.
 After leaving school, Mark initially intends to join the army and follow in his father's footsteps.
-However, he decides to stay at school and study A-Levels in Art, Technical Drawing and English.
-However, he refuses to turn up to his final exams and as a result, loses his place at Glasgow University.
+However, he decides to stay at school and study A-Levels in Art, Technical Drawing and English, but he refuses to turn up to his final exams and, as a result, loses his place at the University of Glasgow.
 Mark then gets himself into debt by letting his friends use telephone chatlines, and he has to get a job at the Woolpack to pay them off.
 Mark dies in the 1993 plane crash that affects the village.
 Mark is crushed by a falling wall, and Jack Sugden (Clive Hornby) identifies his body after recognising his watch amongst recovered items.